corprew/cocoafish-ruby/README.md

 _READ THIS_:  This is a version of the cocoafish API, which was a platform API created back when that sort of thing was trendy for startups to do.
 This is a modified version used by a startup called Linea, which was a photosharing startup that has since gone defunct.  _Please do not use this code_ unless you are trying to use something derived from Linea's codebase.
-It works with an extremely out of date version of MongoDB and has several known issues that are fixed in tysontate's version of this repo.
-Similarly, it only works with out-of-date versions of ruby and rails.
+It works with an out of date version of MongoDB and has several known incompatibilities with the mainline cocoafish, which is also defunct.
+It is only kept around for historical purposes.

 # Cocoafish Ruby Client